 The greater the amount of colours a screen can produce, the more natural the image will be.
 LED backlit and traditional LCD screen shine a blue light through a yellow phosphor film to create white light.
 This light is then shone through red, green and blue filters (sub pixels) to create the full colour range.
 Quantum dot LED TVs create brighter colours and therefore a larger, more dynamic range.
 OLED technology can produce the widest range of colours (See quantum dot and OLED for more information).

 The part of a loudspeaker that splits the incoming audio signal into separate frequency ranges, and then sends these signals to specific drivers, such as, in a two-way design, the tweeter or woofer.
+A three-way crossover splits the signal three ways, to three or more drive units.
 They have a huge influence over the final sound of a loudspeaker design.
 The better the crossover, the less the sound will distort at certain frequencies.

 Digital Audio Broadcasting.
 Digital radio transmission gives a greater selection of radio stations, and wonderful ease of access.
 What's more it allows the broadcast of information like the title of the current track or programme.
 Some products are compatible with DAB+ which offers higher quality audio.
 This system isn't yet used in the UK, but you'd be covered if we did ever change.
 One advantage of DAB radio is its ease of use tuning in - no more white noise between stations.
 An alternative is Internet radio, which offers many of the same benefits as DAB.